Vallenstein/exchange_platform_frontend/README.md

 If you want the system as webserver follow the steps on: https://akveo.github.io/nebular/docs/guides/server-deployment .
 This link also includes a link to angular documentation on how to deploy.

+The System is now ready to use, or develop further.

+# Developments
+For further development choose your favourite IDE.
+I can recommend Visual Studio Code and IntelliJ. \
+### Where to start?
+First check if the system is running.
+If you want to use everything while developing run npm start for the frontend and start your Spring API.

+The frontend is divided in modules.
+Theme and Core are mostly untouched from ngx-admin. oauth is for the authentication workflow and pages basically contains most frontend information.\
+The folder structure is rather straight forward.
+For every page we have a folder containing a module for this page.
+The tour of heroes tutorial (below) should provide enough information to get you started on angular in general.

+Things that need work: Include information from the database (with Spring API) in the frontend.
+The API already includes endpoints. \
+Search function sometimes not properly working.
+Possibly because of use of "name" instead of "id" in GitLab Api. \
+If wanted, rework the theme serice, to listen to theme change and save theme change as cookie and load the according theme on open.
+Right now it always loads default.

 # Components
 Parts of this project are build using nebular by akveo, see below.